 If you own the property, it is up to you as a group to decide which changes you are willing to make.
 If the property is rented privately or via a Housing Association, then it will be for the landlord to decide, you may need to work with refugees to manage their expectations around this, making it clear what is and isn’t possible.

 The exception to this is that if a member of the family has a physical or mental health condition that requires adaptations to the property, you may be legally required to make them.
 The precise nature of adaptations will depend on their needs.
-If you feel you may be in this situation, then do look for support from Reset or your Local Authority.
-The Local Authority may be able to apply for funding to the Home Office to pay for adaptations, if an occupational therapist has stated they are required.
+The Home Office can agree funding for making property adaptations.

 Listed below are some common housing issues that can arise with resettled refugees.
 Remember that not all refugees will be concerned with these issues.
 As always, it is best to speak directly to the family you are supporting and be guided by them, but you may find it helpful to consider the following points.